-Chronic stress increases the stress hormone cortisol and affects many brain functions, putting you at risk for a host of mental conditions.
+Chronic stress increases the stress hormone cortisol and affects many brain functions, putting you at risk for many mood disorders and other mental issues.

-There are two main kinds of stress — acute stress and chronic stress — and not all stress is bad for you.
+There are two main kinds of stress — acute stress and chronic stress — and, despite what you might think, not all stress is bad for you.

 Acute stress is the reaction to an immediate threat, commonly known as the “fight or flight” response.

 Once the threat has passed, your levels of stress hormones return to normal with no long-lasting effects.

 Some degree of acute stress is even considered desirable as it primes your brain for peak performance.
 (3)